 Ways in which CRM helps with GDPR complianceSchedule a Free Demo

 As the world continues to move at a quick pace, both businesses and customers need to find ways to keep up with the rising concerns and changes.
 One such growing concern is the gathering of personal data that companies use for a variety of needs.
-And so, this fear of data collection and mismanagement has lead to the creation of the General Data Protection Regulation (GDPR) by the European Union.
+And so, this fear of data collection and mismanagement has to lead to the creation of the General Data Protection Regulation (GDPR) by the European Union.
 However, this is a regulation that businesses across the globe are adopting to guarantee their customers the safety of sharing personal information.
 In this article, MoversTech explores the different ways in which CRM helps with GDPR compliance.

 Why is this a concern for moving/removal companies?